pbies/password-recovery/README.md

 ## License

 This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE](LICENSE) file for details.
+That means you must fulfill these requirements:
+1. your project have the same license
+2. you mention the original author (me)
+3. can't use scripts in commercial products if they are not free

 ## Acknowledgments